sofaprotocol/sofa-spec/README.md

 There are 6 top-level types/schemas:

 - **SOFA::Message** - The general use message type that encapsulates any combination of plain text, buttons, and image/video/link attachments
+- **SOFA::Command** - Arbitrary command sent silently as the result of a button press
 - **SOFA::Init** - Initializes the recipient with metadata about the sender
 - **SOFA::InitRequest** - Triggers the recipient client to reply with an Init message
 - **SOFA::PaymentRequest** - Requests an Ethereum transaction from the recipient